bennettp123/fastdns-to-terraform/README.md

 Uses the `default` section in `~/.edgerc` for auth.
 This can be customized using `AKAMAI_EDGERC` and `AKAMAI_EDGERC_SECTION`.

-To launch it in docker, you'll need to make sure `.edgerc` is preset:
+To launch it in docker, you'll need to make sure `.edgerc` is present in the
+container:

 ```
 docker build -t fastdns-to-terraform .